gorsnehal/RoboND-Term1-P4-DeepLearning/Project_Writeup.md

 **a.
 Fully Convolutional Neural Network**

 - In Traditional Neural net used for object classification, Convolution layers are followed by Fully connected Neural network.
-- Problem with that architecture is it do not preserves sptial information.
+- Problem with that architecture is it do not preserves spatial information.
 So not capable at identifying for example where in the image particular object is.
 Also due to fully connected neural network at the end, it's not capable at handling different size images.
 - Fully convolutional neural network replaces the Fully connected layers with convolutional layers.
 That's why Fully Convolutional Neural Network (FCN).
-- FCN due to use of convolutional layers preserves sptial information & also capable of handling different size images
+- FCN due to use of convolutional layers preserves spatial information & also capable of handling different size images
 - My architecture looks like below

 [image_1]: ./Images/FCN_Architecture.jpg